-The rotating Echo Show 10 may dethrone the Nest Hub Max as best display
+Amazon Echo Show 10 vs. Nest Hub Max: Which smart display is better?

 |2.91 lbs

-Amazon claims that its AZ1 Neural Edge was built to halve the response time between a voice command and Alexa's response, so once can hope that this will be the fastest Echo Show yet.
-It also equals the Nest Hub Max's woofer size and has slightly larger dual tweeters.
-Considering the Echo Show 10 design with its rotating display, its unclear if the speakers face a particular direction, and if so whether the sound quality will be affected when the display moves.
+Alexa's dual processors aren't just for voice commands.
+The Echo Show 10 has a cool new feature called adaptive color, which takes your Amazon Photos on the home screen and "blends on-screen colors with the tone and hue of the room environment for more natural images".
+The Nest Hub Max also lets you put Google Photos on the home screen, and dims the display to the same level of brightness as your room when not in use, but doesn't play with the photo settings.

-With either display, you get Bluetooth support for streaming from your devices and dual-band Wi-Fi for Alexa command processing, though only Amazon has MIMO support and dual antennas.
+With either display, you get Bluetooth support for streaming from your devices and dual-band Wi-Fi for voice assistant command processing — though only Amazon has MIMO support and dual antennas.
 Where the Nest Hub Max shines is its built-in Chromecast, which provides faster connectivity than Bluetooth syncing can typically offer.

 Along with Face and Voice Match, the Nest display also has some limited Quick Gesture support, such as holding up your hand in front of the camera to pause the music, without even having to make a verbal command.

 The Echo Show 10 is made of 30% post-consumer recycled plastics and 100% post-consumer recycled fabric and aluminum thanks to Amazon's new focus on environmental efficiency.
-It also has a new Low Power Mode setting for all of its new Echo devices that uses less electricity whenever the Echo isn't being actively used.
-For comparison, the Nest Hub Max dims to the same level of brightness as your room when not in use.
-While nice for ambience, we don't know that this setting reduces the energy use, however.
+It also has a new Low Power Mode setting for all of its new Echo devices that use less electricity whenever the Echo isn't being actively used.

 Amazon Echo Show 10 vs Nest Hub Max: Which should you buy?

-Google's Nest Hub Max is presently our pick for the best smart display, but based on future testing, the Echo Show 10 might challenge its crown.

-Both devices have comparable pricing, security camera settings, robust smart home support for third-party devices, HD resolution, auto-facial tracking so people you call get a constant close-up of you from afar, and several other features in common.
+Amazon and Google's latest smart displays have comparable pricing, security camera settings, robust smart home support for third-party devices, HD resolution, auto-facial tracking so people you call get a constant close-up of you from afar, and several other features in common.

-The Echo Show 10 has superior specs, but stick with the Nest Hub Max if you prefer Google Assistant to Alexa.

 Where the Echo Show 10 stands out, of course, is in its mobility.
 So consider where in your home you would place such a smart display.
 On a kitchen island, for instance, having a rotating base would be incredibly useful.
-If you would place it against a wall, or somewhere where the screen is visible in most of the room, the usefulness of the feature is somewhat lessened.
+If you would place it against a wall, or somewhere where the Nest's 127-degree lens would capture everything anyway, you may not really need that feature.

-Ultimately, you can make a case for either smart display, based on which smart home devices or security cameras you already own.
-But Amazon has purchased or partnered with more security companies, giving you more options, and its new Zigbee support makes its Echos able to control more third-party devices.
-Still, many users will always prefer Google Assistant to Alexa, and it's unclear that the Echo Show 10 is enough to get consumers to switch camps.
+Ultimately, you can make a case for either as the best smart display, based on where you fall on the Google Assistant vs Alexa debate.
+But the Echo Show 10 benefits from more powerful processing for voice commands, plus a far-superior camera with a physical shutter for privacy.
+By comparison, the Nest Hub Max is more dated by now, and could certainly benefit from an upgrade.

 Amazon Echo Show 10